 At its most basic level, the SQQQ ETF is designed to give speculators and day traders a way to capitalise when they suspect the US market to correct or fall.
-The 3x leveraged inverse relationship simply means day by day, when the NASDAQ 100 index decreases by 10% – SQQQ will gain 30% and vice versa.
+The 3x leveraged inverse relationship simply means day by day, when the NASDAQ 100 index decreases by 3% – SQQQ will gain 9% and vice versa (note: the returns are not perfectly 3x due to the way inverse ETF’s work).
 Proshares discloses that the main function for SQQQ is to be traded over short periods of time (intraday).

 Understanding what SQQQ is shorting?